roshanlam/Rim/README.md

 How is it simplified?

 The commands have been changed to make things more simple and easy to memorize.

+Okay but how is it special ?

+Well, you can contribute and help me make it special or you can star, watch or fork the project and wait for me to release features I am currently working on to make it special :)

 </p>
 </center>
 <center>